-The “Beatshed” was a sister endeavour to Soundpond.net.
-A dedicated production, teaching, and practice studio, it was born primarily as a way to generate revenue to support moving into a new premises without compromising the radio stations ad-free values by leveraging the traditional paid advertising models.
-To not dilute the core station brand, it was spun off with it’s own business name, website, and social media.
+A sister endeavour to Soundpond.net.
+It was born primarily as a way to generate revenue without compromising the radio stations ad-free values, and secondarily as the most ideal venture that met this goal while providing a valuable service to our community.
+To not dilute the core station brand and performance focus, it was spun off with it’s own business name, website, and social media.
 Beatshed was your place to learn and practice the basics of DJ’ing, music production, and live recording.

-The business was far more popular than we anticipated and was a definite win for the stations bottom line and fanbase, with many of our students cutting their teeth here before “graduating” to the main broadcast studio and even eventually securing shows, getting represented to the great city and securing more gigs!
+The business was far more popular than we anticipated and was a definite win for the stations bottom line and fanbase, with many of our students cutting their teeth here before “graduating” to the main broadcast studio and even eventually securing shows, getting represented to the great city and securing gigs!

 I personally discovered an unexpected joy to teaching.
 Imparting confidence to youth, particularly disadvantaged youth seeking assistance in creating something to express themselves, has been one of the most rewarding aspects of my career to date.